aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 Auto Layout is quite complicated and delicate.
 It gives you a lot of power as an app developer, but it hours of practice to gain the basics (and even longer to master).
 We're going to avoid it for now by using the "old school" method of automated layout called "Springs-and-Struts."

+To disable Auto Layout:

+- Click on the View Controller.
+- In the Inspector panel on the right, click on the first icon, the File Inspector.
+- Near the middle of the panel, uncheck "Use Auto Layout."
+- Xcode will ask you if you want to disable "Size classes."
+Confirm this.

+"Size classes" are a mechanism in Auto Layout that help you distinguish between classes of devices, like tall narrow screens, like for iPhone SE and 6S, or large, wider screens, like the iPad in landscape mode.
+When using Auto Layout, this enables you to manipulate the view layouts according to which class of device you're designing for.
+Here, however, we won't be using Auto Layout, so we don't need size classes.

 ### What are views?

 To start learning how to build iOS apps, we’ll first tackle "views."
 Nearly every UI element we see in an app is a View.
 Buttons, labels, tables, images, etc.

-A View is a renderable element that has a size and rules about how to draw and interact with it.
+A _View_ is a renderable element that has a size, has rules about how to draw and interact with it, and can contain other Views.
 A Button, for example, is tappable and can be rendered as text or an image.
+A Collection View, like the one in the Photos app, contains many square Image Views.
+Every View Controller by default has a single, empty View into which you add your own Views.

+> A possible exercise here is to have students pair up, open an app that they know (like Instagram or Facebook) and start breaking down the UI by the Views they see.
+Show the View catalog slide or have them page through the Interface Builder Library.

 You'll build UIs by composing Views onto a Scene represented by a View Controller.
 In the Interface Builder Library, you'll find a number of prebuilt Views that come with the UIKit framework.